Musine Kokalari: Political career and imprisonment

 As World War II came to an end, Kokalari herself opened a bookstore and was invited to become a member of the Albanian League of Writers and Artists, created on October 7, 1945, under the chairmanship of Sejfulla Malëshova.
 All the time she was haunted by the execution without trial of her two brothers, Mumtaz and Vejsim, on November 12, 1944, by the communists and candidly demanded justice and retribution.
 Having herself been closely associated in 1944 with the fledgling Albanian Social-Democratic party and its press organ Zëri i lirisë ("The voice of freedom"), she was arrested on January 17, 1946, in an age of terror concomitant with the arrest of Malëshova, and on July 2, 1946, was sentenced to twenty years in prison by the military court of Tirana as a saboteur and enemy of the people.

 Right before her arrest Kokalari had sent a letter to the Allied Forces, which were still based in the Albanian capital, Tirana.
 In her letter she called for free elections and freedom of expression.
 At the trial, Kokalari stated the following:

 I don't need to be a communist to love my country.
 I love my country even though I am not a communist.
 I love its progress.
 You boast that you have won the war, and now you are the winner you want to extinguish those who you call political opponents.
 I think differently from you but I love my country.
 You are punishing me for my ideals!

 Life in internment and death

 In 1964, after 18 years in the Prison of Burrel in the District of Mat region, isolated and under constant surveillance, she spent the following next 19 years of her life in internment in the town of Rrëshen, Northern Albania, where she had to work as a street sweeper.
 She was never allowed to resume her writing.

 She died in August 1983, in extreme poverty, after a swift battle with cancer.

+Her granddaughter is Arba Kokalari, an Albanian-born Swedish Member of the European Parliament.